 Are you wondering if social media can help you attract clients and prospects?
 There is no doubt about it.
 Yes, done the right way!

-You have to understand the reason behind using social media.
-It isn’t about posting content – that is only a small part – it is about building relationships with your clients, friends, fans and audiences across platforms.
+You have to understand the reason for using social media.
+It isn’t about posting content – that is only a small part – it is about building relationships with your clients, friends, fans, and audiences across platforms.
 How do you do that?
 Read on.

 #1.
 How to Increase Your Fan Base

 Quality makes all the difference and you need to treat any social media platform like a person you just met.
 Would you bombard them with information about your listings or would you talk about the climate, a great restaurant, common interests, and personal stuff?
 Exactly!

 Use the 80/20 rule – 80 per cent of your posts should be “other” information that reflects you and your brand while not being about it, and the other 20 per cent can be listings and such.
 And when you do post something, wouldn’t it be great to add a cool image?

 Images and videos prove to be more engaging than just plain old text, so include them.
 I get awesome deals from signing up for free at AppSumo, some really cool specials on a variety of apps including photo tools.
 Here are two of my personal favourites:

 There are lots of sources to discover content for your audience.
 These are a few of my go-tos: